stcorp/muninn/EXTENSIONS.rst

     In some cases, a different implementation is required.
 For example, when products cannot be said to cover a time range, as is the case for some auxiliary products.

+``post_ingest_hook(self, attributes)``
+    This function is optional.
+If it exists, it will be called after a successful ingest of the product.

 ``export_<format name>(self, archive, product, target_path)``
     Methods starting with ``export_`` can be used to implement product type